zoet24/presidential-debate/README.md

 I added a ‘Settings’ page to my “nice-to-have” list - this would be a page where the user could customise various aspects of the game, but it was an unnecessary addition to include in the initial MVP.

 #### Skeleton Plane
-I used Balsamiq to develop wireframes (view them using Home, Game and Tutorial) of what I wanted my game to look like on mobile, tablet and desktop.
+I used Balsamiq to develop wireframes (Click [Home](https:), [Tutorial](https:) or [Game](https:) to view them) of what I wanted my game to look like on mobile, tablet and desktop.
 I liked the idea of having a backdrop of Trump and Biden facing off on either side of the screen so used that to divide the screen in half and place the relevant information over the top of it.
 I kept my scope at the forefront of this design process to make sure that there was going to be a place to put all of my key features.

+**Note:** I changed the layout of my desktop wireframe later on due to the background image I chose.
+It didn't scale well so instead of filling the whole screen for larger devices the game is restricted to 70% of the height.

 #### Surface Plane
 Having sketched out what I wanted my website to look like, the main things I wanted to define on my surface plane were colour scheme, font and background image.
-As my game is American-themed, I kept it simple and stuck to a colour scheme of the standard CSS ‘red’, ‘white’ and ‘blue’ colours instead of trying to find a specific hex combination.
+As my game is American-themed, I kept it simple and stuck to a colour scheme of the standard CSS ‘red’, ‘white’ and ‘blue’ colours instead of using a specific hex combination.
 I wanted something big, bold and cartoonish for the font to be in-keeping with the tongue-in-cheek theme of the game, so I went for Bowlby One SC.
 As the website contains minimal text I only used a single font throughout.
 For my background, I found an image of Donald Trump and Joe Biden facing off against each other on a simple red and blue backdrop.
 I used Paint to separate the image into two halves down the tear in the middle of the graphic, and then used Image Online to remove the white background.

 ![Donald Trump and Joe Biden](https://media3.s-nbcnews.com/j/newscms/2020_40/3415557/200928-fact-check-debate-main-cover-khu-_e25d50d2ca59323008ffa06e54aa1536.fit-400w.jpg)